Thaddäus Haenke: Biography

-Haenke was born 5 October 1761 in the village of Kreibitz, Bohemia (now Chřibská, Czech Republic).
-His parents were Sudeten Germans and his father, Elias George Thomas Haenke, was a successful lawyer and farmer who also served as mayor.
+Haenke was born 5 October 1761 in the village of Kreibitz, Kingdom of Bohemia (now Chřibská, Czech Republic).
+His parents were German Bohemians and his father, Elias George Thomas Haenke, was a successful lawyer and farmer who also served as mayor.
 A keen observer of nature from childhood, Haenke pursued this interest throughout his education.
 He studied natural science and philosophy at the University of Prague where his mentor was Joseph Gottfried Mikan, the resident professor of botany.
 He served as an assistant to Mikan, helping care for the school's botanic gardens.
 Haenke received a doctorate in 1782, continued to study in Prague until 1786 and then became a student at the University of Vienna where he studied medicine and botany under Nikolaus Joseph von Jacquin.

 While still a student, Haenke made extensive botanical collections from what is now the Czech Republic; wrote a treatise on the botany of the Giant Mountains; edited an edition of Linnaeus' Genera Plantarum (published in 1791); and was awarded a silver medal from the Royal Czech Scientific Society.
 He was also an accomplished musician, a capable illustrator, and spoke five languages.